nasa/openmct/docs/src/design/planning/APIRefactor.md

 branch at http://developer.nasa.gov/mct/warp for an example.)
-However, changes involved in switching to an imperative API and introducing a build process may change (and should simplify) the approach used to utilize Open MCT Web as a dependency, so these changes should be introduced first.
+However, changes involved in switching to an imperative API and introducing a build process may change (and should simplify) the approach used to utilize Open MCT as a dependency, so these changes should be introduced first.

 ## Step 4.
 Design registration API